Non-Parametric Structural Priors for Geometry Theorem Prediction: Experiments

 \textbf{Comparison with LLM-only Direct Solving.} The results highlight a substantial ``reasoning gap" in the generative capabilities of LLMs.
 While GPT-5.2 achieves 73.14\% through direct solving, our framework boosts its performance to 89.29\% (+16.15\%).
 The improvement is even more pronounced for smaller models.
 Pri-TPG (GPT-5 mini) reaches 84.42\%, which is nearly 20\% higher than its direct-solving counterpart (64.79\%).
 This suggests that without external symbolic scaffolding, LLMs are prone to error accumulation, leading to invalid reasoning paths.

 \textbf{Comparison with Training-based Solvers.} Our training-free framework demonstrates superior zero-shot generalization and robustness in mid-range complexity tasks.
 Specifically, Pri-TPG (GPT-5.2) achieves near-perfect performance in levels L1–L3 (e.g., 99.16\% at L1), consistently outperforming fine-tuned baselines by leveraging the broad reasoning priors of LLMs constrained by the structural prior.
 Although a performance gap emerges in the highest difficulty tiers (L4–L6), our approach offers a more scalable and resource-efficient alternative that bypasses the intensive data dependency and computational overhead of task-specific training.
+More importantly, this retrieval-based prior guidance is inherently orthogonal to parametric training pipelines; it can function as a plug-and-play search module that integrates seamlessly into existing trained neuro-symbolic solvers, offering a promising avenue to further elevate their performance ceilings.

 \textbf{Performance of Difficulty Levels (L1-L6).} As problem complexity increases, all methods exhibit a consistent performance degradation.
 Our approach remains robust through L5, where Pri-TPG (GPT-5.2) attains 66.13\%, surpassing the strongest training-based baseline by nearly 10\%.
 At the most challenging level (L6), our performance declines relative to FGeo-HyperGNet, indicating that specialized architectures may retain advantages in extremely long-horizon reasoning.
 Notably, the collapse of Vanilla ICL at L5-L6 demonstrates that exemplar-based prompting alone is insufficient for complex formal proofs, underscoring the necessity of the TPG’s structured guidance to effectively constrain the exponentially expanding search space.